dainguyenlong/management-hotle/README.md

-this is a hotel management system developed by TeamKLT
+This is a hotel management system developed by TeamKLT